risa-labs-inc/BOSS/docs/implementation/implementation_plan.md

 # BOSS Implementation Plan

+**⚠️ DEPRECATED: This document is maintained for historical reference only.
+Please use the [Unified Development Tracker](./unified_development_tracker.md) for current implementation status.**

 This document outlines the step-by-step implementation plan for the BOSS (Business Operating System As A Service) project.

 ## Phase 1: Foundation